ronenOptimove/Optimove-APIs/Sandbox/readme.md

 ### <a id="request-access"></a>Requesting Access
 To request Sandbox Site and API access, please click one of the links below to fill our the relevant form:

- - If you are a client: [Optimove Client Sandbox Request Form](https://optimoveteams.atlassian.net/servicedesk/customer/portal/1/group/3/create/14)
+ - If you are a client: [Optimove Client Sandbox Request Form](https://optimoveww.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000357937) choose "Sandbox API (Optimove Client Access)"
- - If you are a third party vendor / partner: [Partner / Third Party Vendor Sandbox Request Form](https://optimoveteams.atlassian.net/servicedesk/customer/portal/1/group/3/create/13)
+ - If you are a third party vendor / partner: [Partner / Third Party Vendor Sandbox Request Form](https://optimoveww.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000357937) choose "Sandbox API (Third Party Vendor Access)"

 >**Notes:**
 >  - Once you fill in one of the requests form, the Optimove Product Integration team will review you request and create relevant access.